zentol/incubator-flink/docs/python_programming_guide.md

 more details.

-The `ExecutionEnvironment` is the basis for all Flink programs.
+The `Environment` is the basis for all Flink programs.
 You can obtain one using these static methods on class `Environment`:

 {% highlight python %}